Is It Any Wonder?

 "Is It Any Wonder?" is a song written and performed by English alternative rock band Keane, released as the second single from their second studio album, Under the Iron Sea.
 The single was released to the iTunes Store on 16 May and to shops on 29 May 2006.
-"Is It Any Wonder?" debuted at number 15 on the UK Singles Chart on 28 May 2006 based on download sales alone but reached number three with physical sales added on 4 June.
-The song was officially premiered on 17 April 2006 on Jo Whiley's BBC Radio 1 show.
-Soon after this, it was leaked onto the Internet.

-The song was featured in the video games Madden NFL 07 and Dance Dance Revolution Universe 2.
-The song was nominated for the Best Pop Performance by a Duo or Group With Vocal for the 2007 Grammy Awards.
+"Is It Any Wonder?" debuted at number 15 on the UK Singles Chart on 28 May 2006 based on download sales alone and reached number three with physical sales added on 4 June.
+The song was nominated for Best Pop Performance by a Duo or Group at the 2007 Grammy Awards, losing to "My Humps" by the Black Eyed Peas.

 Composition and recording

 "Is It Any Wonder?" was composed by Tim Rice-Oxley in 2005, being first demoed the same year.
 The guitar effects originate from Tim's distorted Yamaha CP70 piano.
 An early demo appeared on the Under the Iron Sea DVD.
 It was mainly recorded at The Magic Shop studios, New York City and programmed and engineered by Andy Green.

 Musical structure

 "Is It Any Wonder?" was composed under an 8-beat 4/4 time signature and a 130-bpm tempo.
 The main key of the riff is A major, alternating to G major when the bass starts playing.

 The song starts with bashing piano notes, leading to Tim-Rice Oxley's deep distortion piano sound that is used to emulate abrasive electric guitar riffs.
 Bass guitar lines, synthesizers, and drums begin to finally introduce Tom Chaplin with the vocals of the first verse.
 Rice-Oxley continues to play regular and distortion piano notes throughout the verses of the song.
 As with almost all Keane songs, it includes a bridge after the second chorus, preceding the outro.
 Live performances show several differences from the studio version.
-Firstly, the deep sound is changed for the same synthesizer used for the whole song, which is also quite different from the one of the studio album.
+Firstly, the deep sound is changed for the same synthesizer used for the whole song, which is also quite different from the track on the studio album.
 During the first verse of the original version, a synthesizer is used as a background for Chaplin's singing.
 However, on the live performance, Rice-Oxley keeps playing his distorted Yamaha CP70 piano throughout the song, instead of the synthesizer.
 Finally, drumming on the main riffs is modified, with Hughes beating the crash cymbal again and again.